Can you get free solar panels?

 Free solar panels in California

-The Disadvantaged Communities Single-family Solar Homes (DAC-SASH) program helps income-qualified homeowners in certain communities get free rooftop solar panels.
+The Disadvantaged Communities Single-family Solar Homes (DAC-SASH) is a rare program that helps income-qualified homeowners in certain communities get free rooftop solar panels.
 The program is managed by GRID Alternatives.

 - The subsidy can pay for up to 100% of the solar system cost.